UKRAINE IN MODERN GEOPOLITICS

 Abstract

-The role of Ukraine on the world geopolitical arena from 1991 to 2025 is analyzed.
-Based on the works of H. Mackinder and Zb.
-Brzezinski, the geostrategic importance of Ukraine for the balance of power in Eurasia is emphasized.
-Three options for geostrategy that were possible for Ukraine since 1991 are distinguished: neutrality, Ukraine gaining the status of a regional leader, joining the integration projects of external «centers of power».
-The extent and success of Ukraine’s use of these geostrategies are investigated.
+The role of Ukraine on the global geopolitical stage from 1991 to 2025 is analyzed.
+Based on geopolitical conclusions drawn from the works of scholars such as H. Mackinder and Zb.
+Brzezinski, the geostrategic importance of Ukraine for maintaining the balance of power in Eurasia is demonstrated.
+Three geostrategic options that have been available to Ukraine since 1991 are identified, namely: neutrality; the attainment of regional leadership status; and accession to integration projects of external “centers of power” (either the EU and NATO or Russian-led integration projects).

 Three conclusions are drawn.
-The first - under the condition of the continuation of a full-scale war of attrition, the absence (or limitation) of foreign assistance, the failure to implement effective systemic changes in the Ukrainian state itself - Ukrainian geopolitical subjectivity is conditional, and the survival of Ukraine as an independent sovereign state is not guaranteed.
-The second - Ukraine needs to move from the state of the «battlefield» to a less destructive and more subjective one for Ukraine.
-The third - options for further development of events are identified: continuation of the state of the «battlefield»; spread of hostilities to European countries; Ukraine's exit from the hot phase of the current war and beyond: either «buffering» Ukraine with the subsequent risk of losing statehood, or «outposting» Ukraine (thanks to its own resources and European assistance) or turning to non-Western «centers of power» for security assistance (for example, to Turkey or India).
+First, if the full-scale war of attrition continues, external assistance remains absent or limited, and effective systemic reforms are not implemented within the Ukrainian state, Ukraine’s geopolitical subjectivity will be conditional, and the survival of Ukraine as an independent and sovereign state cannot be guaranteed.
+Second, Ukraine must transition from the condition of a “battlefield” to a less destructive and more subject-centered state.
+Third, several possible scenarios for Ukraine’s further development are identified: the continuation of the “battlefield” condition; the expansion of hostilities to European countries; Ukraine’s exit from the hot phase of the current war followed by either the “bufferization” of Ukraine, with the subsequent risk of losing statehood; the “outpostization” of Ukraine (through effective mobilization of domestic resources and European assistance); or seeking security support from non-Western “centers of power” (for example, Turkey and/or India).

 Downloads